 This proposal focuses on three major subjects, I.-Natural Disasters, II.-Inclusive Design Guidelines, and III.-Architecture and Urban Planning, within the city and its natural urban surroundings such as buildings, streets, boulevards, walks, avenues, parks and plazas, and it has been conducted from an architecture and urban design point of view.
-With the objective of understanding such complex interrelation as a whole, we have also attempted to unify the innovative efforts provided by works from Architecture, and means of Transportation or Communications during recent decades.
-Other valuable contributions considered for this study come from various disciplines such as Sociology, Psychiatry, Pedagogy, Psychology, Education, Law or Anthropology.
+With the objective of understanding such complex interrelation as a whole, we have also attempted to unify the innovative efforts provided by works Architecture, and of Transportation from means or Communications during recent decades.
+Other valuable contributions considered for this study come from various Sociology, Psychiatry, disciplines such as Pedagogy, Psychology, Education, Law or Anthropology.